sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migrations-and-associations/27/README.md

 `rails generate migration AddVinToCars`

 This generates an empty migration with the name `AddVinToCars`.
-After running this you can edit the new migration to properly set the "color" datatype (likely String).
+After running this you can edit the new migration to properly set the "vin" datatype (likely String).

 ```ruby
 # generated empty migration